 Selling Expenses.
 Selling expenses consist primarily of expenses associated with the development of new cancer hospitals and cooperative centers, such as salaries and benefits for our business development personnel, marketing expenses and travel related expenses.
-Selling expenses decreased from 2019 to 2020 due to the decrease in advertisement and promotion fees caused by the travelling restrictions during the COVID-19 pandemic.
-Selling expenses from 2020 to 2021, primarily due to increases in marketing expenses and travel related expenses as a result of the opening of our Guangzhou Hospital since June 2021 and increased sales and traveling activities driven by the effective containment of the COVID-19 outbreak in China.
-Our selling expenses include share-based compensation of RMB2.9 million in 2019, RMB3.1 million in 2020 and RMB2.1 million (USS0.3 million) in 2021.
+Our selling expenses include share-based compensation of RMB3.1 million in 2020, RMB2.1 million in 2021 and RMB0.5 million (US\$0.1 million) in 2022.

 General and Administrative Expenses.
 General and administrative expenses consist primarily of salaries and benefits for our finance, human resources and administrative personnel, fees and expenses of legal, accounting and other professional services, insurance expenses, travel related expenses, depreciation of equipment and facilities used for administrative purposes, and other expenses.
-Our general and administrative expenses also include share-based compensation expenses of RMB17.7 million in 2019, RMB17.6 million in 2020 and RMB12.6 million (US\$2.0 million) in 2021.
+Our general and administrative expenses also include share-based compensation expenses of RMB17.6 million in 2020, RMB12.6 million in 2021 and negative RMB6.4 million (negative US\$0.9 million) in 2022.
 See "-Share-based Compensation."